edwbuck/hlug-website/README.md

 The casual user should browse to http://houstonlinux.org/ and see the current publication of these sources.

-The curious may navigate to http://houstonlinux.org/test/ and see a possible rendering pre-publication.

 The bold may fork or clone these files to leverage the project in the generation of their own website, however we ask that you not misrepresent your efforts as those of the Houston Linux User's Group.